patrickfav/dice/README.md

 ### Creating files of entropy

-Create a file 1MB full of raw random bytes with this call:
+Create a file 3MiB full of raw random bytes with this call:

-    java -jar dice.jar 1024 -c 1024 -e "raw" -f "./outfile.txt"
+    java -jar dice.jar 1024 -c 3072 -e "raw" -f "./rnd-outfile.txt"

+This will create random chunks of 1Kib (the maximum allowed size per chunk) repeated 3072 times.
 Successive calls will append data, not overwrite it.

 ## Command Line Interface